 That will help you narrow down your options before you read through our Buying Guide!

-- Best Overall: PowerMax PM3 110V to 12V DV Power RV Converter
+1. Best Overall Power Converter: PowerMax PM3 110V to 12V DV Power RV Converter

-The PowerMax PM3-100 Power Supply Converter is our top choice for the best Rv converter charger because it boasts a 100-amp power capacity and it’s a three-stage converter and charger that not only supplies power for your DC electronics, but it also charges your RV battery.
+The PowerMax PM3-100 Power Supply Converter is our top choice for the best RV converter because it boasts a 100-amp power capacity and it’s a three-stage converter and charger that not only supplies power for your DC electronics, but it also charges your RV battery.

 The converter’s total dimensions measure 11” x 8.5” x 4.2”.
 This unit features adjustable power supply modes that allow you to customize your power supply.

 This includes a 13.6-volt DC “absorption” mode and a 14.4-volt DC “bulk” mode.

 It also features super quiet operation because it’s built with one of the quietest fans in the industry.

 You’ll barely notice that this converter and charger is doing its job, which is, indeed, what you’d hope for!

 2. Best 55 Amp Converter: IOTA 318.1402 Converter and Charger

 If you’re looking for a 55 amp converter, the IOTA Engineering 318.1402 Converter and Charger is an excellent choice because it quickly and effectively charges your RV batteries while supply clean power to your 12-volt RV appliances.